VegaASM/Seeprom-Viewer/README.md

 by VegaASM

+Credits to Team Twiizers (original seeprom_read code)

 Seeprom Viewer is a Homebrew Channel Application that displays the contents of your Seeprom onto the screen.
 The display will be shown in a Hex-Editor like fashion.
-Press the Home Button on your Wii Remote to exit back to HBC at any time.
+Press the Home/Start Button on your controller to exit back to HBC at any time.
 The app is made via Inline ASM.
 The part of the source (within /build/main.s) for reading from the SEEPROM was originally made by Team Twiizers in C. I rewrote/optimized it in full ASM.

 Copy of the original C code plus the GPLv2 License are contained in the orgcodelicense.zip file.

+For a regular binary download of the HBC app, go to the Releases tab/section.
+If you instead want to compile from source, keep reading.

 How to Compile & Run: